Sustainability, Ecology and Policy B.S.

-There are three concentrations available under the Sustainability, Ecology and Policy major:
+Three concentrations are available under the Sustainability, Ecology and Policy major:

 Integrated Natural Resources Concentration

-Environmental Planning, Policy and Law Concentration - The University of Vermont (UVM) and Vermont Law School (VLS) offer unique 3+2 and 3+3 dual-degree programs.
+Dual-Degree Programs: The University of Vermont (UVM) and Vermont Law and Graduate School (VLGS) also offer unique 3+2 and 3+3 dual-degree programs.
 The dual-degree programs enable highly-focused students to earn both degrees in less time and at less cost from two distinguished institutions.
-In addition to the dual-degree programs, VLS offers a guaranteed admission program for UVM graduates.
-Learn more about the dual-degree and guaranteed admission programs.
-Students who select the concentration in Environmental Planning, Policy and Law are well-positioned to complete the UVM/VLS 3+2 and 3+3 programs, and earn a BS in Sustainability, Ecology and Policy and a Juris Doctor (JD) in five or six years.
+In addition to the dual-degree programs, VLGS offers a guaranteed admission program for UVM graduates.
+Students who select the concentration in Environmental Planning, Policy and Law are well-positioned to complete the UVM/VLGS 3+2 and 3+3 programs, and earn a BS in Sustainability, Ecology and Policy and a Juris Doctor (JD) in five or six years.
 Students who wish to pursue this opportunity should consult with the Director of the Sustainability, Ecology and Policy Program about their academic plans.

 Applied Ecology Concentration